 2. FVRCP Vaccine

-The FVRCP vaccine is important for all cats, including indoor cats, because it protects against three viruses that are airborne and spread without cat-to-cat contact.
-Kittens should receive this shot at 6-8 weeks because they are very vulnerable to calicivirus and distemper.
-Most vets recommend adult cats receive an annual FVRCP booster shot while others recommend the booster shot every 3 years.
+The FVRCP vaccine is important for all cats, including indoor cats, because it protects against three airborne viruses that spread without cat-to-cat contact.
+Kittens should receive this shot at 6-8 weeks because they are vulnerable to calicivirus and distemper.
+Most vets recommend adult cats receive an annual FVRCP booster shot, while others recommend the booster shot every 3 years.

 Discuss your concerns with your vet.
-To be safe, a 1-year booster shot is a smart choice but a 3-year shot may be acceptable if your cat is low-risk.
+To be safe, a 1-year booster shot is a wise choice, but a 3-year shot may be acceptable if your cat is low-risk.

 What Are the Most Common Viruses?